Tickets vs. Citations: What’s the Difference?

 If a police officer catches you disobeying a traffic law, they may issue a written notice, known as a citation.
 A violation refers to the type of offense you committed.

-For example, suppose you get caught driving over the speed limit.
-In that case, speeding would be considered your violation.
-A police officer could issue you a citation for speeding that lists how fast you were driving over the speed limit, the location the violation took place, and other information.
+For example, if you drive over the speed limit, your violation is speeding.
+A police officer could issue you a citation for speeding that lists how fast you were driving over the speed limit, the location where the violation took place, and other information.

-• What happens if you don’t pay a traffic ticket?
+• What happens if you don’t pay a ticket by the due date?

-If you don’t pay a traffic ticket, you could face several negative consequences, including license suspension, late fees, and even possible jail time.
+If you don’t pay a traffic ticket on time, you could face several negative consequences, including license suspension, late fees, and even possible jail time.
 You can take steps to avoid those consequences, such as asking for a payment plan, a reduced fine amount, or a due date extension.

 Sources